 Devastated by loss and hampered by war, Fifer struggles to regroup and continue the search for her twin.
 Meanwhile Thisbe, pounded by images of Grimere’s dark history, contemplates her abandonment and considers leaving Rohan behind in a risky move that could take her home…or to her death.

-Engage your readers with these curriculum guides for the first two novels in Lisa’s The Unwanteds Quests series, and the full series guide for The Unwanteds.
+Engage your readers with these curriculum guides for the first three novels in Lisa’s The Unwanteds Quests series, and the full series guide for The Unwanteds.

 —CLICK ON THE COVERS TO DOWNLOAD—